Transportation Coordinators

 Here is how this works in practice.
 Mexican transport coordinators run the deepest LatAm fleet base.
 Our team manages crew shuttles, talent transport, and gear runs on Cuarón's Roma 2018 (CDMX Roma/Condesa), del Toro's Pinocchio 2022 (AnimaEstudios Toluca-LA cross-border), Iñárritu's Bardo 2022 CDMX, the Spectre 007 Zócalo opening, Apocalypto Yucatán jungle (Mel Gibson 2006.
 The roster covers Maya village remote-access fleet), Sicario CDMX-Sonora desert (DP Roger Deakins), Narcos: Mexico Netflix CDMX-Guadalajara-Tijuana, The Magnificent Seven Durango Western, Quantum of Solace Yucatán-CDMX, and Master and Commander / Titanic at Fox Baja Studios Rosarito.

-On the ground, Fleet anchors: Toyota Hilux (the LatAm rough-terrain standard), Toyota Land Cruiser, Nissan NP300 (Aguascalientes-built — Mexico's domestic Nissan plant supplies the LatAm pickup market), Ford F-150 (Hermosillo and Cuautitlán built), Mercedes Sprinter (crew shuttle and production-van standard), and the broader Aguascalientes / Hermosillo / Cuautitlán / Puebla / Saltillo Mexican-built automotive supply chain.
+Here is how the picture comes together.
+On the ground, Fleet anchors: Toyota Hilux (the LatAm rough-terrain standard), Toyota Land Cruiser, Nissan NP300 (Aguascalientes-built.
+Mexico's domestic Nissan plant supplies the LatAm pickup market), Ford F-150 (Hermosillo and Cuautitlán built), Mercedes Sprinter (crew shuttle and production-van standard), and the wider Aguascalientes / Hermosillo / Cuautitlán / Puebla / Saltillo Mexican-built automotive supply chain.

 ACT 03